-The Fund's target average duration range under normal interest rate conditions is expected to be between 0 and 8 years, and over the last five years ended June 30, 2024, the duration of the Bloomberg U.S. Aggregate Bond Index has ranged between 5.63 and 6.52 years.
+The Fund's target duration range under normal interest rate conditions is expected to approximate that of the Bloomberg U.S. Securitized Bond Index plus or minus 0.5 years, and over the past five years ended June 30, 2025, the duration of this Index has ranged between 2.28 and 6.59 years.
 "Duration" is a measure of a debt security's price sensitivity to changes in interest rates.
 The longer the duration of the Fund (or an individual debt security), the more sensitive its market price to changes in interest rates.
 For example, if market interest rates increase by 1%, the market price of a debt security with a positive duration of 3 years will generally decrease by approximately 3%.
 Conversely, a 1% decline in market interest rates will generally result in an increase of approximately 3% of that security's market price.